 Savills, the Managing Agent for The Crown Estate's regional portfolio, utilise their in-house energy bureau service 'Savills Energy' for procurement, bill validation and energy performance support.
-As with Carbon 2018, it is important to highlight that Savills Energy is appointed by the Managing Agents and not directly by The Crown Estate.
+As with Carbonxgen, it is important to highlight that Savills Energy is appointed by the managing agent and not directly by The Crown Estate.